 Along with the vitriol, quite often involved in parents disagreeing over the custody of their children, the division of community assets and debt can be equally contentious.
 Texas law uses “equitable distribution” when dividing assets, which aims to split any marital assets equally between the two parties.
 Making sure you are getting your fair share, however, may require some effort.

-Izzo & Associates, PLLC, is especially well equipped to aid our clients in locating, identifying, and valuing these assets and debts and developing a strategy necessary to negotiate their division.
+Izzo & Associates, PLLC, is especially well equipped to aid our clients in locating, identifying, and valuing these assets and debts and developing the strategy necessary to negotiate their division.
 John Izzo’s experience as the managing director of an investment banking firm and his role in developing an early form of business valuation software serve our clients well.
 When you need an Austin property division lawyer with an exceptional understanding of high-value assets, you should turn to our firm.

 How We Can Help